 Moving Forward: One Year of Marriage Equality Support

-May 9, 2013 by Maureen McCarty, HRC Senior Digital Strategist
+May 9, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 Exactly one year ago, Obama made history as the first sitting American President to come out in support of marriage equality.

 As a community, we have seen monumental changes over the last year: Today same-sex couples in 11 states plus D.C. can legally marry; 54 U.S. Senators publically support marriage equality, alongside 185 members of theHouse of Representatives, former Secretary of State Hilary Clinton joined HRC’s Americans for Marriage Equality campaign; former President Bill Clinton has completely disavowed the discriminatory Defense of Marriage Act and, of course, Obama’s complete support of marriage equality.

 Though Obama Administration has long advocated for the LGBT community, prior to his interview with Robin Roberts of ABC News, the President had yet to come out so unequivocally in support of loving, committed same-sex couples.
 Obama has continued to reinforced his support for LGBT Americans, from his invocation of Stonewall in his inauguration speech, to his call for LGBT-inclusive immigration reform, to even congratulating NBA’s Jason Collins for coming out as gay.

 While some pundits predicted the President’s support for marriage equality would hinder his campaign, he, alongside fair-minded and openly LGB members of Congress were reelected across the country.

 The landscape is changing and will continue to slide toward equality.